theaino/pi-gpio-pwm-fan/README.md

   `max_temp`: The maximum temperature that should be reached.

+  `temp_threshold`: The temperature that has to be reached for the fan to start spinning.

   `temp_cmd`: The shell-command for fetching the temperature in °C.

   `refresh_time`: The minimum time between each speed change.